jhudsl/GDSCN_Book_swirl/docs/no_toc/02-student_instructions.md

 ### Log In to Terra

-Next, make sure you can log in to Terra - you will use Terra to perform computations on AnVIL.
+Next, make sure you can log in to Terra -- you will use Terra to perform computations on AnVIL.

-You can access Terra by going to [`anvil.terra.bio`](https://anvil.terra.bio/), or by clicking the link on the AnVIL home page.
+You can access Terra by going to [`anvil.terra.bio`](https://anvil.terra.bio/), or by clicking the link on the AnVIL home page ([`anvilproject.org`](https://anvilproject.org/)).

 <img src="resources/images/02-student_instructions_files/figure-html//1tyt8ifxD3y7QW3nN27jh02aPrBvNEo1GN_u2Ne_UngM_gde7783227e_0_31.png" title="Screenshot of the AnVIL home page.
 The button to &quot;launch Terra&quot; is highlighted." alt="Screenshot of the AnVIL home page.
 The button to &quot;launch Terra&quot; is highlighted." width="480" />